darcyclarke/rawkit/README.md

 **rawkit** grabs the chrome inspector URL returned from the `node --inspect` command and immediately opens devtools.
 No more *clicking*, *selecting*, *copying*/*pasting* or *navigating*.
 Just run the command and jump into debugging.

+## [Currently In-Development]

+Proof-of-concept is working, polish, tests and some other tweaks should be ready soon.
+Clone, fork or install at your own risk.

 ### Installation

 ```bash